CloudLabsAI-Azure/AIW-DevOps/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T001-SBS.md

 ## Browse to the Azure Portal

-1. Open the Azure Portal, and validate if the CosmosDB, the App Service Plan and Azure Web App have been created.
+1. Open the Azure Portal, and validate if the CosmosDB, the App Service Plan, and Azure Web App have been created.

 ![Resources created in Azure](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-15-10-32-42.png)

-Now, you can move on the next page.
+Now, you can move to the next page.